dougbtv/docker-asterisk/README.md

 A set of Dockerfiles for running asterisk (and eventually, FastAGI)

-Also checkout my blog article @ PLACEHOLDER.
+Also checkout my blog article @ [dougbtv.com](http://dougbtv.com/2014/09/06/docker-and-asterisk/).

 You can [pull the image from dockerhub](https://registry.hub.docker.com/u/dougbtv/asterisk/).